 - The reporter inspects the admin site to point out any missing or extraneous fields – better now than later.
 The developer changes the models iteratively.

 - When the models are agreed upon, the reporter begins entering data using the admin site.
 At the same time, the programmer can focus on developing the publicly accessible views/templates (the fun part!).

 In other words, the raison d’etre of Django’s admin interface is facilitating the simultaneous work of content producers and programmers.
 However, beyond these obvious data entry tasks, the admin site is useful in a few other cases:

 The admin site is not, however, a be-all and end-all.
 It’s not intended to be a public interface to data, nor is it intended to allow for sophisticated sorting and searching of your data.
-As we said early in this chapter, it’s for trusted site administrators.
+As I said at the beginning of this chapter, it’s for trusted site administrators.
 Keeping this sweet spot in mind is the key to effective admin-site usage.